 Note: This restaurant is right next to the beach near Haystack rock.
 My children had a nice run around before dinner while I enjoyed the view (although I did have to dust them off a bit before walking in the door)

 Family Friendly Activities in and around Cannon Beach

 Wander through the town of Cannon Beach, peaking into the nice galleries and boutiques.
-Kids will love Bruce’s Candy Kitchen (website) and Geppettos Toy Shoppe (website), with it’s well curated selection of beach toys, books, and games.
+Kids will love Bruce’s Candy Kitchen (website) and Geppettos Toy Shoppe (Facebook page), with it’s well curated selection of beach toys, books, and games.

 At the north end of downtown Cannon Beach, you can enjoy the drive (or hike) into this dense forest of Sitka Spruce and Western Hemlock.
 Watch the surfers from Indian Beach or see if you can spot any elk in the open meadows.